 One of the best ways to make sure you don’t overpay on your taxes — both personal and crypto — is by partnering with an experienced tax professional.
 Whenever cryptocurrency is involved in your taxes, a tax professional with digital asset experience may be the best way to spot opportunities to minimize your tax burden.

 A qualified tax professional can make sure you remain tax compliant, while finding you ways to reduce your tax bill, legally.
 We especially recommend talking to an accountant if you regularly make money off of cryptocurrency, mine crypto, or work as a digital NFT creator.
+Crypto Investors with complicated portfolios can face a massive tax burden that is complex and confusing to decipher.
+Working with a professional can be the only way to figure out what you owe.
 Whenever self-employment taxes are involved, your tax return becomes more complicated — and often more expenses.
 A certified professional accountant who understands the current cryptocurrency tax laws is the best way to identify tax savings opportunities.

 If you’d rather do your cryptocurrency taxes yourself, we recommend using a crypto tax service that easily integrates with the online tax platform you regularly use.
 For example, CoinTracker has partnered up with TurboTax to make tracking and uploading your cryptocurrency transactions a breeze, so your taxes are much easier to calculate and verify.
 There are also several other services, like Koinly, you can use to help compile your transactions to make them easier to upload and check when filing with online tax software.